 • Please let Shane Supple know the number of participants you believe you club will have for your course when you are booking

-• The Foundation Coaching Course is 9 hours for a Dual Course and 7.5 hours for a single code
+• The Foundation Coaching Course/Introduction To Gaelic Games Coaching is 8 hours for a single code

 • When you are booking please give details of which format you would like and what date you would like